8base/Documentation/docs/projects/gettingstarted/common-tasks-configuring-role-based-access-control.md

 Using this token, a server-side script can fetch scheduled posts and publish them without user intervention.
 Note that by default, API Tokens have no permissions, hence associating roles is crucial.

-For a deeper dive into API tokens and their capabilities, visit [API Tokens](../backend/app-services/roles-and-permissions.md/#api-tokens).

 With these settings, your blogging platform offers differentiated access for Editors, Readers, and Administrators.
 It is also primed for server-side operations via API Tokens, ensuring a secure and efficient environment.